“The issue of privacy is not for us simply a matter of business practice. It’s fundamental to human dignity” Gerald Levin

 Why did we create Privalgo?
-It's simple: we wanted to give people something that didn't exist before – a way to transfer currencies via the latest technology, coupled with great service ...
+It's simple: we wanted to give people something that didn't exist before – a way to transfer currencies via the latest technology, coupled with great service and complete t ...

 With the 31 October deadline looming for Brexit, the possibility of the UK exiting the EU without a deal is looking increasingly likely.
-With Boris Johnson seemingly determined to press ...
+With Boris Johnson seemingly determined to press ahead with a n ...

 Whether you’re planning a retirement home, making a shrewd investment or you simply want a second property overseas for occasional visits, there are many factors to consider.
-Buying a pr ...
+Buying a property abroad ...

 Despite the impending departure from the EU, global movement has never been more fluid.
-Whether it’s retiring overseas or bringing money back into the UK to acquire property, boundaries represent f ...
+Whether it’s retiring overseas or bringing money back into the UK to acquire property, boundaries represent far ...

 Skiing has always been a glamorous pursuit, jetting off during the winter months to enjoy time on the slopes.
-In recent years, however, skiing has become more accessible, but there are s ...
+In recent years, however, skiing has become more accessible, but there are still plenty of ...

 There are many reasons why you might want to send money abroad, whether it’s for a one-off transaction or on a regular basis.
-If you’re sending money to another country, it’s not quite a ...
+If you’re sending money to another country, it’s not quite as simple as tr ...

 Not everyone has the same priorities for exchanging foreign currencies.
-In some cases, time is of the essence, while for others, a transaction needs to be carried out on a specified date ...
+In some cases, time is of the essence, while for others, a transaction needs to be carried out on a specified date.
+At other tim ...